yNosGR/PythonProtocolGateway/README.md

 more docs on setting up mqtt here: https://www.home-assistant.io/integrations/mqtt i probably might have missed something. ha is new to me.

-### update procedure
+### general update procedure
 update files and restart script / service
 ```
 git pull
-systemctl restart invertermodbustomqtt.service
+systemctl restart protocol_gateway.service
 ```

-**if you installed this when it was called growatt2mqtt-hotnoob, you'll need to reinstall if you want to update. **
+**if you installed this when it was called growatt2mqtt-hotnoob or invertermodbustomqtt, you'll need to reinstall if you want to update. **

 ### Unknown Status MQTT Home Assistant
 If all values appear as "Unknown"